89z/autumn/content/talk/categories/draft-lang/index.md

 ## Booleans

-Language should be able to print Booleans and Numbers differently.
+Default boolean printing should be `true` or `false`, not numbers or anything else.
 These currently fail that test:

 - C
+- C++
 - Perl

 ## Code bloat